 Putting it into practice

 'This was my first year as chair, and we've introduced a lot of changes, including rolling out the Classlist app, reactivating our social media pages and producing a termly newsletter.
 We felt the best way to deal with the additional workload was to allocate new committee roles.
 We introduced a ticket ambassador to manage all ticket sales, including those made online, and allocate and distribute tickets.
 Our social media ambassador deals with all social media platform updates and posts, and our newsletter ambassador collects all the information and compiles each newsletter.
-This has made things more organised and means that it isn't left to the chair to do all three jobs in one.
-Our committee has welcomed these changes and roles, as they give more people the chance to have a structured role in the committee and show off their different strengths.'
+Things are now more organised, and it isn't left to the chair to do all three jobs in one.
+Our committee has welcomed these changes as they give more people the chance to have a structured role and play to their different strengths.'

 Zarifa Dewey, chair, St. Aidan's School Association, St. Aidan's Primary School, Coulsdon, Surrey (220 pupils)